How to budget

 If you have more income than expenses, congratulations!
 Your budget is balanced and you can consider putting some of your extra money into savings.

-If your income and your expenses are the same, consider some ways to give yourself a little breathing room.
+If your income and your expenses are equal, consider some ways to give yourself a little breathing room.
 You can do this by either lowering your expenses, increasing your income, or both.

 If your income is less than your expenses, it is time to re-balance your budget.
 That means increasing your income or decreasing your expenses.
-There are many resources you can access for help—reach out or attend a financial wellness workshop and make a plan for your finances.
+There are many resources you can access for help.
+Reach out and make a plan for your finances.

 Whenever possible, your expenses should not exceed your income.
 There are 2 ways to balance your budget:

-• Increase your income by applying for a student loan, working part-time, starting a side gig based on your skillset, or applying for awards.
+• Increase your income by applying for a student loan, working part-time, starting a side gig based on your skillset, and applying for awards.

-• Decrease your expenses by cutting out unnecessary spending, purchasing used and discount items, or consolidating loans while paying off higher interest amounts first.
+• Decrease your expenses by cutting unnecessary spending, purchasing used or discount items, or consolidating loans while paying off higher interest amounts first.

-Another way to balance your budget is to make a firm spending plan for the month, then compare your expenses at the end of the month with your plan.
+Another way to balance your budget is to make a strict spending plan for the month, then compare your expenses at the end of the month with your plan.
 Were you exactly right with your numbers?
 Did you underestimate or overestimate in some areas?
 You can learn from your current situation and make a more accurate budget for the next month.
-That way, you are thinking about your expenses, but also identifying exactly what your costs are rather than guessing each month.
+This approach helps you think about your expenses, but also identifies exactly what your costs are rather than guessing each month.

 Even small changes can have a big impact, especially over time.
 Balancing your budget allows you to plan for emergencies and any unexpected fees or expenses.